 Solutions for Stinky Shoes

-I searched the internet looking for the solutions for shoe odor.
+I searched the internet looking for solutions for shoe odor.
 I came across quite a few different ideas.
 I decided to give a few options a try.
 I chose ones that included items I already had on hand, as well as how easy they were.

 Baking Soda & Essential Oil